zendesk/app_scaffold/doc/storage.md

 **This document does not apply to apps that are migrated from v1 of the Zendesk App Framework.**

 The Storage module provides helper methods to interact with `localStorage`.
-It is important to note that different installations of the same app have the same url, therefore they will share `localStorage` on the same browser even across different accounts.
+It is important to note that different installations of the same app may have the same url, in which case they will share `localStorage` on the same browser even across different accounts.
 The storage module scopes `localStorage` keys using the key passed to its constructor.
 You can pass the installation id to the storage constructor to prevent conflicts between different installations.

 ## Reference